naps62/unix/README.md

-### machine
+### machines

 Machine specific installations.
 I use not only my laptop, but also several remote machines.
 Here i create a folder for each different environemnt i require, each one with the specific configurations for that environment.
-Corresponding script is called by the top level script
+Corresponding script is called by the top level one